22940dev/port-jarvis/content/notes/bernie-sanders-bern-app-data/index.md

 ---
-title: "Bernie Sanders' Creepy \"BERN\" App Wants Your Data...From Your Best Friends"
+title: 'Bernie Sanders'' Creepy "BERN" App Wants Your Data...From Your Best Friends'
 date: 2019-05-08 10:31:02-0400
 description: "The team behind Bernie's campaign has a new app named BERN.
 It's undoubtedly a smart move, but also a concerning one for privacy advocates."
 tags: